 Climate change is the main challenge accelerating water scarcity and land degradation.
 The program aims to address this challenge, through projects aimed at mitigating climate impacts, and building resilience within affected systems.

-The program’s geographic focus is South Asia (Pakistan, India and Bangladesh) and China.
-The program will explore options in Africa, while maintaining a presence in the Mekong region.
+The program’s main geographic focus is South Asia (Pakistan, India and Bangladesh) and southern Africa, with some presence in Southeast Asia.
+The Climate program will explore options in other regions, including the Pacific.